 The M. Jane Grubb Award, educators whose dual roles include classroom teaching and supervising preserves teachers.
 This award was established in 1995, in honor of ATE Distinguished member Jane Grubb.
 Jane was a school-based educator from the Lincoln, Nebraska area.

-Educators whose dual roles include classroom teaching and monitoring other teachers
+Educators whose dual roles include classroom teaching and mentoring other teachers

 The Donna Wharton Award, those school district employees whose primary role is staff development/ in-service teacher education.
 The Donna Wharton Memorial Fund was established in 1996, in honor of Donna who ws the first recipient of the Distinguished Clinician Award.
 Donna was a school-based educator from Phoenix, AZ.

-University faculty whose primary responsibility is monitoring and staff development of preservice and classroom teachers in professional development schools.
+University faculty whose primary responsibility is mentoring and staff development of preservice and classroom teachers in professional development schools.

 An award may be given annually in each division.

 - Each State Affiliate is encouraged to establish its own DCTE award to identify and honor those in clinical settings who fill teacher educator roles.
 Nominations for the national DCTE award must come through the State Affiliates or ATE member.
-Nominations for the national award must be submitted by October 1 to Emily Lin.
+Nominations for the national award must be submitted by October 15 to Katrina Liu.

 - Nomination packet must include: